-The key focus areas for the Board in fulfilling its roles and responsibilities for the 2019 reporting period included:
+The key focus areas for the Board in fulfilling its roles and responsibilities for the 2020 reporting period included:

-Strategy Approving REA Group's corporate strategy and performance objectives, which are designed to meet stakeholders' needs and manage business risk.
+Strategy > Approving REA Group's corporate strategy and performance objectives, which are designed to meet stakeholders' needs and manage business risk.
 Assessing proposed strategic transactions (including merger & acquisition opportunities) and determining whether to pursue those opportunities based on factors including strategic fit, forecast performance and acquisition costs.
-Culture and values Monitoring and assessing REA Group's reputation, culture and values, including by ensuring the right policies and controls are in place to motivate the Executive Leadership Team to promote our values and desired behaviours.
-Performance and growth Approving initiatives and strategies designed to ensure the continued growth and success of REA Group as a whole.
+Culture and values > Monitoring and assessing REA Group's reputation, culture and values, including by ensuring the right policies and controls are in place to motivate the Executive Leadership Team to promote our values and desired behaviour's.
+Performance and growth > Approving initiatives and strategies designed to ensure the continued growth and success of REA Group as a whole.
 Monitoring performance against budgets, financial and non-financial key performance indicators, strategic plan and risk appetite.
 Assessing, approving and monitoring the progress of major capital expenditure, capital management and acquisitions.
 Challenging management and holding it to account, where required.
-Risk management With guidance from the ARC Committee, implementing REA Group's risk framework (for both financial and non-financial risks), including setting risk appetite levels and risk management systems to ensure risk is appropriately identified, evaluated and managed.
-Executive performance and succession planning Selecting and appointing a new Chief Executive Officer, Chief Financial Officer and Chief Audience and Marketing Officer.
+Risk management > With guidance from the Audit, Risk & Compliance (ARC) Committee, implementing REA Group's risk framework (for both financial and non-financial risks), including setting risk appetite and systems to ensure risk is appropriately identified, evaluated and managed.
+Managing and responding to the impacts of COVID-19.
+Executive performance and succession planning Selecting and appointing a new Chief Sales Officer.
 Evaluating the performance of the Chief Executive Officer and the Executive Leadership Team.
-With guidance from the HR Committee, reviewing and approving appropriate remuneration policies which are aligned to REA Group's values and performance objectives.
+With guidance from the Human Resources (HR) Committee, reviewing and approving appropriate remuneration policies which are aligned to REA Group's values and performance objectives.
 Integrity of financial and other external reports With guidance from the ARC Committee, ensuring the quality, accuracy and integrity of financial reports.
 With guidance from the ARC Committee, overseeing and reviewing the results, adequacy and effectiveness of the policies and procedures in place to protect the integrity of accounting records.
 Governance and shareholder interests Reviewing and approving policies and processes to improve and maintain REA Group's high systems of corporate governance.
 Representing shareholders' interests and building sustainable, long-term shareholder value.
 Approving interim and full year dividends.